mikebranstein/azure-identity-workshop-instructions/src/chapters/chapter2.md

             AddErrors(result);
         }

-        // If we got this far, something failed, redisplay form return View(model);
+        // If we got this far, something failed, re-display form return View(model);
     }
     ```